Navigating a Heggstad Petition in San Diego: Understanding Probate Code § 850 for Trust Asset Transfers

 Understanding the different types of probate in California is essential for families who are navigating the estate process after losing a loved one.
 Depending on the value of the estate and the kinds of assets involved, probate can take several forms—from formal probate for larger estates, to simplified summary probate for mid-sized estates, to the use of a small estate affidavit for quicker transfers.
 Each option has unique requirements, timelines, and benefits, and knowing which path applies can save both time and expense during an already difficult period.

-The Ultimate Guide to Surviving California Probate (Our 2024 Update)
+Ultimate Guide to Surviving California Probate (2025 Update)

 California Probate Lawyer